rjellis/pijp-dti/README.md

 **Launch a GUI to QC the automated skull stripping**

 Runs WarpQC if 'pass' is selected.
-If 'Save Edited Mask' is selected, a file dialog opens to get the path of the edited mask.

 ### WarpQC